activities

 Skill Level: All

-Filled with world-class surf breaks for all skill levels, Santa Teresa is one of the top places to surf in Costa Rica.
-While this lively beach town is located in the Puntarenas Province, it’s situated at the tip of the Nicoya Peninsula, so it’s not far from the North Pacific Coast.
+Filled with world-class surf breaks for all skill levels, Santa Teresa is one of the top places for Costa Rica surfing.
+While this lively beach town is located in the Puntarenas Province, it’s situated at the tip of the Nicoya Peninsula, so it’s not far from the North Pacific region.

 Santa Teresa is well-known for its consistent surf, which is equally impressive in the dry and green seasons!
 Playa Hermosa is one of the top beach breaks in Santa Teresa and experiences consistently strong waves year-round.
 Playa Hermosa is actually the location of the Quicksilver Championship—an international surfing competition hosted each August.
 The waves here are best enjoyed between April and November.